-The holidays have wrapped up, but winter is here to stay for another couple of months, so around here we are embracing all the cozy elements of the season to get us through to spring.
-We are keeping a few twinkle lights around and the hot cocoa handy while we create some fun winter crafts and read our favorite winter books.
-Here are two winter scene crafts to try.
+As the cold of winter really sets in, we are embracing all the cozy elements of the season to get us through to spring, like twinkle lights, hot cocoa and our favorite winter books.
+Add the spirit of the season with these two winter scene crafts to try.

 Snow Globe Jar

 Another fun thing to try is to create a winter scene in a jar using Epsom salt and figurines.
 I love to create these scenes as decor pieces when my house feels a little bare post-holidays.

 Gather your supplies.
 I have picked up a few figurines through the years in the miniatures department at craft stores.
 This time of the year you can usually find them on sale.
 My boys also love it when they get to contribute…I’ve had snow scenes with dump trucks and toy tigers as well.
 Add Epsom salt to your jar and then add the figures to build the scene.
 You can also add battery operated lights if you wish.